-A student's performance in each of his or her courses is determined by a combination of results of assignments, attendance, examinations, and/or other assigned work as described in the course syllabus.
+A student's performance in each course is determined by a combination of results of assignments, attendance, examinations, and/or other assigned work as described in the course syllabus.
 Instructors grade students' performance on one of two grading systems: letter grades or pass/fail.